ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet.md

 ## Attachers
 Attachers are all about spaces.
 Something like Hand IK follow the COG or the Spine.
-And it comes with a ton of options.
+And it comes with a few different options.
 Like you can either have a switch or a blend.
+Or you can choose to have just orientation, orientation+translation, or orientation and translation separately.
 And there's an animation tool that lets the animators switch between the spaces (attachers) easily without changing the pose.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/8mK2lHDqR7c"